AlleyCH/AlleyCH.github.io/_posts/2025-07-02-codegen-part2.md

 		json_gen_set_root.add_argument (new CCodeIdentifier ("node"));
 		//...
 ```
 The code snippet above is a work in progress method in the JsonModule that I created called 'generate_gclass_to_json' to generate serialization for GObject classes.
-I'm creating a C code function and passing parameters throught it.
+I'm creating a C code function and passing parameters through it.
 I'm also filling the body with how the example code did the serializing in the first code snippet.
 Instead of the function calls being created in ```_vala_main``` (by the user), they'll have their own function that will instantly get created by the module instead.

 ``` c
 static void _json_%s_serialize_myclass (GObject *gobject, GValue *value, GParamSpec *pspec)